💾Installation

 # Enable Google Authenticator

-knows to use Google Authenticator, the next step is to tell sshd
+Now that PAM knows to use Google Authenticator, the next step is to tell sshd to use PAM.

 # Change to yes to enable challenge-response passwords (beware issues with